zoutepopcorn/MyOTA/README.md

 `Sketch > Export compiled Binary. `
 `Sketch > Show sketch folder.
 Here is your bin file.`

-## Host your local files by example by using:
+## Host your local bin file, using:
 - https://www.npmjs.com/package/http-server
 - just upload it to any server.

 ## Open your mobile phone and setup a hotspot with the name:
-"upadress/firm"
+"**up**adress/firm"  .
-Now your esp8266 will check in his setup loop, for the url: "http://adress/firm.bin"
+Now your esp8266 will check in his setup loop, for the url: "http://**adress/firm**.bin".
+So dont include http:// OR .bin in your hotspot.